Rock Artists

 All Time Low

-Any band that starts out covering Blink 182 and takes their name from the lyrics in a New Found Glory song (“Head On Collision”) …
+Any band that starts out covering Blink 182 and takes their name from the lyrics of a New Found Glory song (“Head On Collision”) …

 Allman Brothers Band

-Phil Walden, head of Capricorn Records, suggested Duane Allman, a renowned session guitarist, start his own group.
-First, Duane installed his brother as the …
+Phil Walden, head of Capricorn Records, suggested Duane Allman, then a renowned session guitarist, start his own group.
+First, Duane installed his brother as …

 Asking Alexandria